cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ## Kata 8: Shopping list

-Create your shopping list with sketch notes instead of words.
+Create your shopping list with Sketchnotes instead of words.
 Practice different symbols for vegetables, fruits, animals, drinks, groceries, and drugstore items.
 After one month, look at your shopping list and create your own visual library for each of the 6 categories.

 1 Shopping list - 10 minutes